yaml/yaml-spec/spec/1.2.2/spec.md

 * [s-double-escaped(n)] <!-- ·→\↓ 5:1 -->

-All leading and trailing [white space] characters are excluded from the [content].
+All leading and trailing [white space] characters on each line are excluded from the [content].
 Each continuation line must therefore contain at least one non-[space] character.
 Empty lines, if any, are consumed as part of the [line folding].